-7.5 During the meeting
+E. During the meeting

-To see the main controls bar at the bottom of your screen, you can move your mouse, click on the screen, or press Alt on the keyboard.
+To see the main controls bar at the bottom of your screen, you can move your mouse, click on the screen, or press Alt on the keyboard (Alt + Shift on some macs).

 The screen will look something like this: